 Mode of instruction

-During the course there will be 3 assignments all students have to submit through BlackBoard.
-Each assignment can get the student a bonus of 0.2 for their final grade.
+During the course there will be 3 assignments to submit through Brightspace.
+Each assignment can earn you a bonus of 0.2 for your final grade.

 Deadlines for assignments are included in the course syllabus.